garethr/garethr-logstash/README.md

 We default the workers to 1 but if you have lots of filters and more than a single CPU then experimenting with this should help performance.

+Until I find time to provide more ways of configuring logstash you can just override the configuration file like so:

+      class { 'logstash::indexer':
+        config  => 'puppet:///path/to/config/file.conf',
+        require => Class['logstash'],
+      }

 ### Logstash shipper

 To install the logstash shipper on a node, add the following to your node manifest: